data4pass/ALPR-Indonesian-plate/README.md

 `python Main.py -v /path/to/video` Recognize a video.

-## Retrain training data of classifications.txt and flattened_images.txt
+## Retrain training data
-`python GenData.py -d /train_image/train2.png` Where `train2.png` is the image used for the training.
+`python GenData.py -d /train_image/train2.png` where `train2.png` is the image used for the training.

 The training will produce two outputs: `classifications.txt` and `flattened_images.txt`.